CorrectRoadH/keylock/README.md

 English | [简体中文](./README.zh.md)

-KeyLock is a simple library that allows you to lock and unlock using a string key.
+KeyLock is a lock library that allows you to lock and unlock using a string key.

 The KeyLock usage be used in cache layer.

+For example, in order to prevent cache breakdown, only one process is allowed to query data from the database, which can be locked with KeyLock.

 # Usage